 Best for grocery, gas and online rewards: Blue Cash Everyday® Card from American Express

 Biggest drawbacks: You’re out of luck if you like to shop at superstores like Walmart or warehouse/wholesale clubs like BJs and Sam’s Club, all of which will only earn 1% cash back on purchases.
-And since the card only earns 3% back on your first $6,000 in spending per year in each of its bonus categories, big spenders may prefer the unlimited cash back bonus categories found with other cash back cards.
+And since the card only earns 3% back on your first $6,000 in purchases per year in each of its bonus categories, big spenders may prefer the unlimited cash back bonus categories found with other cash back cards.

 Alternatives: The Wells Fargo Autograph℠ Card comes with six bonus categories that earn 3X points and covers everyday purchases like dining, gas, travel, transit and phone plans plus, earn 1X points on other purchases.
 Plus this no-annual-fee card has enough additional benefits to give the Blue Cash Everyday Card and even some cards with an annual fee a run for their money.